beterbread/panda-express/README.md

 - **Google Authentication**: Supports Google authentication for efficient registration and log in.
 - **Allergen and Nutrition Information**: Display allergen and nutritional details for customer awareness.
 - **Chatbot**: Assists customers by answering frequently asked questions and providing support.
-- **Weather widget**: Displays interesting weather information in a visually appealing widget.
+- **Weather Widget**: Displays interesting weather information in a visually appealing widget.